Plans have been revealed to drive forward the expansion of Sheffield Olympic Legacy Park with a number of regional stakeholders.

 Legacy Park Ltd will work with stakeholders, in particular Sheffield City Council, to lead the development of economic opportunities between Broughton Lane and Woodbourn Road in the east end of Sheffield.

 To drive the expansion, a wider set of regional stakeholders have been confirmed.
-This is expected to include Sheffield Children’s NHS Foundation Trust, South Yorkshire and Bassetlaw Integrated Care System, Yorkshire & Humber Academic Health Science Network and Sheffield City Trust, in addition to the original stakeholders of Sheffield City Council and Sheffield Teaching Hospitals NHS Foundation Trust.
+This is expected to include Sheffield Children’s NHS Foundation Trust, South Yorkshire and Bassetlaw Integrated Care System, Yorkshire & Humber Academic Health Science Network and Sheffield City Trust, in addition to the original stakeholders of Sheffield City Council, Sheffield Teaching Hospitals NHS Foundation Trust and Sheffield Hallam University.

-Sheffield Hallam University is a key occupier of Sheffield Olympic Legacy Park with the Advanced Wellbeing Research Centre (AWRC) due to be completed in September.
+Sheffield Hallam University’s Advanced Wellbeing Research Centre (AWRC) at Sheffield Olympic Legacy Park is due to be completed in September.
 The AWRC will undertake research focused on taking services and products from concept to market – acting as a hothouse of innovation, bringing together those who make apps, activity loggers, health and sports equipment, orthotics and clinical devices.
 Its mission will be to improve the health of the nation.

 The announcement follows a Cabinet Review in which Sheffield City Council and Legacy Park Ltd assessed the progress and impact of Sheffield Olympic Legacy Park to date, as well as the economic and social benefits of the expanded vision.

 In addition, Scarborough International Property Limited was noted as a preferred development partner to support the commercial development of Sheffield Olympic Legacy Park.